GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/test/infra/README.md

 ## TODO: Add architecture diagram

+# Overview

+This folder codifies the test infrastructure used to execute end-to-end integration tests.
+Use these instruction to perform one-time provisioning of a GKE "management cluster".

+E2E tests are executed in the management cluster and create/teardown separate test clusters for testing.
+See [test/e2e](test/e2e/README.md) for instructions on running the tests.

 # Set up Config Connector via Anthos Config Management

 Set up Anthos Config Management on the management cluster to declaratively manage objects.